opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 * the :file:`src` folder contains Java code of the application,

-* the :file:`res` folder contains resources of the application (images, xml files describing UI layout , etc),
+* the :file:`res` folder contains resources of the application (images, xml files describing UI layout, etc),

 * the :file:`libs` folder will contain native libraries after a successful build,